schriftgestalt/GlyphsSDK/GlyphsFileFormat/GlyphsFileFormatv3.md

 * value `string`: a single value

 ### Attributes
-uses in Paths and components
+uses in paths and components
 TODO